-If your looking for a quick fix for your dog’s foul-smelling gas, you might be inclined to try anything to get some relief.
+If you’re looking for a quick fix for your dog’s foul-smelling gas, you might be inclined to try anything to get some relief.
 While these four commonly touted gas relief products are unlikely to be harmful, they won’t help much either.
 It’s better to find the source of your dog’s discomfort than to try to cover up the stench.

 Activated charcoal tablets:

 These tablets are not likely to be effective because the charcoal-binding sites are filled on the journey from mouth to colon, so by the time the tablet gets to the gas-forming large bowel bacteria, it has essentially already been used up.